kyma-project/docker-registry/docs/user/00-30-storage-configuration.md

 ## BTP Object Store

 BTP Object Store can be configured using the **spec.storage.btpObjectStore** field.
 The only required field is the **secretName**, which contains the BTP Object Store Secret name.
-The Secret is provided by a service binding to an instance of BTP Object Store.
+The Secret is provided to an instance of BTP Object Store by a service binding.
 The underlying object store depends on the hyperscaler used for the BTP subaccount, AWS or GCP.
 Azure hyperscaler is not supported.

 ### Sample Custom Resource